 How the cycle works

 The discharge worked.
-The pressure that had built up is gone.
-He no longer feels bad about himself.
-That's why he can't understand why you're still shaken.
-From his side, the bad feeling left when he expelled it.
-He doesn't see that he expelled it onto you.
+The pressure that had built up is gone and he no longer feels bad about himself, which is why your reaction confuses him.
+From his side, the bad feeling left when he expelled it, and he doesn't see that he expelled it onto you.

 Once the repair is complete, the system resets.
 The next time something touches the wound, a comment, a setback at work, a moment of feeling small, the pressure will start building again.
-The honeymoon isn't healing.
-It's maintenance.
+The honeymoon isn't healing, it's maintenance.

 Then phase one starts again.